axibase/atsd/parsers/csv/examples/weather.md

 ### Overview

 This document describes the configuration of a CSV Parser to read the CSV file above and insert the data into ATSD.
-To create a new CSV parser, navigate to the **Data > CSV Parsers** page.
+To create a new CSV parser, open the **Data > CSV Parsers** page.

 ![](./images/parsers-page.png)